Here are today’s five food finds about Soufflé:

 Today’s Food History

-- 1808 R.I.P.
-Elijah Craig.
+1808 Elijah Craig died.
 A Baptist minister in Kentucky, he is an important figure in the invention of Bourbon Whiskey.
 He ran a paper mill and started a distillery in 1789.
 Legend credits him with being the first to use new charred oak barrels to age corn whiskey, which is a key step in making bourbon.

-- 1995 R.I.P.
-Elisha Cook Jr. A well known character actor in films and TV.
+1995 Elisha Cook Jr. died.
+A well known character actor in films and TV.
 I remember him mainly in his role as Wilmer, in the ‘Maltese Falcon’.